fasrc/mdoc/content/guides/running-jobs.md

 Loading more complex modules can affect a number of environment variables including `PYTHONPATH`, `LD_LIBRARY_PATH`, `PERL5LIB`, etc. Modules may also load dependencies.

+To determine what has been loaded in your environment, the `module list` command will print all loaded modules.

 The `module purge` command will remove all currently loaded modules.
 This is particularly useful if you have to run incompatible software (e.g. python 2.x or python 3.x).
 The `module unload` command will remove a specific module.